BC Codes 2018

-The online versions of the BC Codes 2018 are available for purchase at www.bccodes.ca.
-The print versions are expected at a later date, and code users will be notified when they become available.
+The online and print versions of the BC Codes 2018 are available for purchase at www.bccodes.ca.

 Errata and Revisions

 Visit Errata and Revisions to find out about changes to the code.
 Revision 1 is effective December 10, 2018 when the British Columbia Building Code 2018 came into effect.

 Education and Training

 The Building and Safety Standards Branch is working with partners to deliver presentations and offer resources about the BC Codes’ requirements.

 The Office of the Fire Commissioner offers guidelines, bulletins about Fire Safety for Construction and Demolitions Sites, and position papers about fire safety on their website.